pvn25/ML-Data-Prep-Zoo/MLFeatureTypeInference/Benchmark-Labeled-Data/README.md

 URL: 4,
 Numbers: 5,
 List: 6,
-Unusable: 7,
+Not-Generalizable: 7,
-Custom Object: 8
+Custom Object (or Context-Specific): 8

 * Metadata/ contains the record id and the source details of the raw CSV files.